HOUSTON (AP) - Butler will have to go through the big, bad Big East for the national title.

-The third-seeded Huskies (31-9) already have two national titles, and Kemba and the kids are on quite a roll, winning their 10th straight elimination game with a 56-55 victory over Kentucky on Saturday night.
-Eighth-seeded Butler (28-9) is on a pretty good run of its own, though, winning its 14th straight with a 70-62 victory over VCU in the first national semifinal.
+But eighth-seeded Butler (28-9) is on a pretty good run of its own, winning its 14th straight with a 70-62 victory over VCU in the first national semifinal.

 “We’ve got a heck of a challenge on Monday night,” UConn coach Jim Calhoun said.
 “But the fact that we’re playing Monday night, that’s beautiful.”

-Gordon Hayward’s half-court, last-second shot banged off the rim, however, and the Bulldogs had to watch Duke, perhaps the biggest of college basketball’s big names these days, celebrate yet another national title.
+The mid-majors have been trying to crash the big kids’ party for years now, and Butler came within a bounce of pulling it off last year.
+Gordon Hayward’s half-court, last-second shot banged off the rim, and the Bulldogs had to watch as Duke, perhaps the biggest of college basketball’s big names these days, celebrated yet another national title.

-“We’ve just got to be one shot better than last year,” Butler coach Brad Stevens said.
+“We’ve just got to be one shot better than last year,” coach Brad Stevens said.

 “The way we look at it is we want to win.
 We don’t look at it as it’s a mid-major that wants to win,” said Matt Howard, Butler’s leading scorer and rebounder.
 “Honestly, we don’t look at conferences.
 We don’t think about what conference somebody’s in.”